catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 Using the Nginx ingress controller
 **********************************

-This guide explains how to deploy an Nginx ingress controller in to a Kubernetes cluster running on an Openstack cloud.
+This guide explains how to deploy an Nginx ingress controller an existing Kubernetes cluster running on an Openstack cloud.

 This guide makes the following assumptions.